 Toby Amidor, according to U.S News, has a string of credentials five lines long including Adjunct Professor at Teachers College, Columbia University and Hunter School of Urban Public Health, where she teaches food service management.
 The magazine advises us to follow her “cutting edge nutrition information” at various online outlets.

-In her U.S. News article, Tony Amidor first tells the reader that MSG’s bad reputation isn’t deserved.
+In her U.S. News article, Toby Amidor first tells the reader that MSG’s bad reputation isn’t deserved.
 She then proceeds to spew out the glutamate-industry propaganda we have seen over and over again in the last two years as part of Ajinomoto’s multi-million-dollar campaign trying to prove that MSG got a bad rap and is safe for everyone.

 The best of Ajinomoto’s sound bites are all in this piece, such as MSG is “naturally present in many everyday foods like tomatoes…” (ignoring the fact that MSG is manufactured, not grown in foods such as tomatoes and mushrooms).